jan-martinek/me/hugo/content/archive/reading-19/index.md

 projects: [next-book]
 images: ["/archive/reading-19/gen-cover.png"]
 ---
-The conference [**Reading in a Digital Environment**](conf) in Regensburg just ended, and I sat down in a café at Hauptbahnhof to write down some quick notes.
+The conference [**Reading in a Digital Environment**][conf] in Regensburg just ended, and I sat down in a café at Hauptbahnhof to write down some quick notes.

 ![](building.jpeg)